-People often have the intuition that operations roles are relatively replaceable, and could be filled by people from the private sector who aren’t so motivated by effective altruism.
-If true, this would make the roles less attractive for people who are motivated by effective altruism, since those people could do something else that’s less replaceable.
+People often think that operations roles are relatively replaceable, and could be filled by people from the private sector who aren’t so motivated by effective altruism.
+If true, this would make these roles less attractive for people who are motivated by effective altruism, because they could do something else that’s less replaceable.

-(In fact, the figures may undercount the impact of additional hires.
-If you take a role that’s “replaceable”, then by taking the role you “free up” the person who would have replaced you.
-This freed up person can then go and have an impact elsewhere.
-The estimates, however, only account for the value created for the original organisation, and don’t account for the “spillover benefit” to other organisations.)
+In fact, the figures may undercount the impact of additional hires.
+If you take a role that’s ‘replaceable,’ then you ‘free up’ the person who would have replaced you.
+This person can then go and have an impact elsewhere.
+(The estimates, however, only account for the value created for the original organisation, and not the ‘spillover benefit’ to other organisations.)

-Why are the figures so high, even if we take account of replaceability?
+So why are the figures so high, even if we account for replaceability?

-In part, it’s due to all the normal reasons that organisations in the community are talent constrained.
-The amount of funding available has suddenly increased in the last few years, while hiring is a risky and time consuming process, and it takes years to build a well-functioning team.
-The result is that in the meantime, “ready to go” additional staff can have a huge impact.
+In part, it’s due to all the normal reasons that organisations face skill bottlenecks.
+The amount of funding available has suddenly increased in the last few years (2021/2022 update: this is even more true now), while hiring is a risky and time-consuming process, and it takes years to build a well-functioning team.
+The result is that in the meantime, ‘ready to go’ additional staff can have a huge impact.

 Why might operations be especially valuable compared to other roles?

-- As with research, management and outreach, these roles are difficult; and there’s a big difference between a “good” operations staff member and an excellent one.
-A great staff member can design scalable systems and hire others, achieving a multiple of the impact.
+As with research, management, and outreach, these roles are difficult — there’s a big difference between a ‘good’ operations staff member and an excellent one.
+An excellent staff member can design scalable systems and hire others, greatly multiplying their impact.
 As Malo from MIRI says:

 [They might think]: ‘I can’t do direct policy work or AI technical safety work, so I guess I can earn to give or use my skills elsewhere’ — and see operations as something that’s very replaceable and a little bit second-tier, and I think that’s very wrong.